Zonal vs. Nodal Pricing: An Analysis of Different Pricing Rules in the German Day-Ahead Market: Methods

 \begin{definition}[Walrasian Equilibrium] A price vector $p$ and a feasible allocation $(x,y)$ form a \textit{Walrasian equilibrium} if: \begin{enumerate} \item (Market clearing) Supply equals demand, i.e., $\sum_{s \in S, n \in N} y_{s,nt} = \sum_{b \in B, n \in N} x_{b,nt} \; \forall t \in T$. \item (Envy-freeness) Every market participant maximizes their utility at the prices, i.e., $u_b(x|p) = \hat{u}_b(p) \; \forall b \in B$ and $u_s(y|p) = \hat{u}_s(p) \; \forall s \in S$. \item (Budget balance) The payments that sellers receive equal the payments that buyers provide, i.e., $\sum_{n \in N, t \in T} p_{nt} (\sum_{s \in S} y_{s,nt} - \sum_{b \in B} x_{b,nt}) = 0$. \end{enumerate} \end{definition}

-Unfortunately, real-world electricity markets do not satisfy the assumptions underlying the welfare theorems.
+Unfortunately, electricity markets do not satisfy the assumptions underlying the welfare theorems.
 As in many other markets, items are not perfectly divisible and market participants exhibit non-convex preferences.
 A large stream of literature has investigated existence conditions for Walrasian equilibria in non-convex markets \citep{Kelso82,bikhchandani2002package,baldwin2019understanding}, but none of these conditions are satisfied in electricity markets. \citet{bikhchandani1997competitive} demonstrate that Walrasian equilibria exist if and only if the linear relaxation of the allocation problem has an integer solution.
-When this is not the case, market participants bear (global) \textit{lost opportunity costs} at any set of prices and do not maximize their individual profits, violating envy-freeness.
+When this is not the case, market participants bear \textit{lost opportunity costs} at any set of prices, which violates envy-freeness.

 Consequently, market operators have to resort to heuristic pricing rules that aim at approximating Walrasian equilibrium prices.
 Many such pricing rules have been proposed \citep{liberopoulos2016critical}, each compromising on the properties of Walrasian equilibria differently.
-In this work, we focus on \textit{Convex Hull} (CH) pricing \citep{hogan2003minimum, gribik2007market} and \textit{Integer Programming} (IP) pricing \citep{oneill2005efficient} as two established pricing rules in practice, as well as on the \textit{Join} pricing rule \citep{Ahunbay.2024OR} as a novel multi-objective approach to pricing.
-We also consider the \textit{Euphemia} pricing rule as it is applied in European electricity markets.
+In this work, we focus on \textit{Convex Hull} and \textit{Integer Programming} pricing as two established pricing rules in practice, as well as on the \textit{Join} pricing rule as a novel multi-objective approach.
+We also consider a simplified version of the \textit{Euphemia} pricing rule as it is applied in Europe.

-\subsubsection{Convex Hull Pricing}
+\textit{Convex Hull Pricing}

-In the absence of Walrasian equilibrium prices, there is no set of prices $p$ that maximizes the profit of every market participant.
-The concept of global lost opportunity costs describes this forgone payoff.
+In the absence of Walrasian equilibrium prices, there is no set of prices $p$ maximizing the profit of every market participant.
+Global lost opportunity costs describe this forgone payoff.

 \begin{definition}[Global Lost Opportunity Costs (GLOCs)] Given an allocation $(x,y)$ and prices $p$, a market participant's global lost opportunity costs describe the difference between their individual payoff maximum, given $p$, and their actual payoff.